 So this question I’m assuming means can you eat it in the dried state.
 Not rehydrating and using it.
 And….
 I suppose you could suck on it and it would probably taste fine.
 But careful you don’t try to crunch it up.
 It is not really meant to eat dried.

 If you want to snack and you’ve never had freeze dried sweet corn, you might want to try that.
 WE LOVE freeze dried sweet corn as a snack.
 It is a light crunchy texture.
 Like chips… sort of.
 But dehydrated foods will have a hard un-chewable texture.

 What Does Dehydrated Corn Taste Like?

 The texture of the rehydrated corn will not be QUITE like fresh.
-But the flavor is the same.
+But it is really really close.
+It will still have that golden color, the nutrients are retained and the flavor is the same.
 You know how fresh corn will pop in your mouth? a bit of crunch.
 Rehydrated will be just a bit chewier.
 Not bad… just different.

 Canning corn at home is a good alternative to freezing it all.
 Save some freezer space and create convenience for easy meals and side dishes.
 All you need to know!

 How to freeze corn, on or off the cob.
 It is an easy and nice alternative for preserving your harvest or farmer’s market haul.
 Learn more at SimplyCanning.com.